JinleYe/online_store/README.md

 ## Project Structure:

 ### Frontend:
-For this segment of the project, we built a React application to act as a front-end for our Pixelated Paradise project built in the server-side sub-projects.
+For this segment of the project, the team created a React application to act as a front-end for our Pixelated Paradise project (built in the server-side sub-project).
 Below you will find an image of our frontend homepage.

 #### Homepage: